iramaulakh/customer-lifetime-value-sales-analytics/README.md

 - Predicted CLV
 - Repeat Buyer Analysis

+## Dataset Availability
+The original dataset is not included in this repository due to confidentiality and business privacy considerations.
+A synthetic or anonymized sample dataset can be shared for demonstration purposes.

 ## Author
 Iram Fatima
 Master's Student | Data Science | Data Analytics | Multimodal LLMs